Microgomphodon: Geographic and temporal distribution

 Most fossils of Microgomphodon come from the Karoo Basin of South Africa.
 Skulls of Microgomphodon have been found in two regions within the country: one southwest of Lesotho spanning the border between the Free State and the Eastern Cape and another northeast of Lesotho within the Free State near its border with KwaZulu-Natal.
 Fossil localities in the first region contain both Microgomphodon and Bauria remains, while localities in the second contain only Microgomphodon.
 A skull of Microgomphodon has also been found in the upper Omingonde Formation in Namibia.

-The oldest occurrence of Microgomphodon is in Subzone A of the Cynognathus Assemblage Zone, which dates to the Late Olenekian.
+The oldest occurrence of Microgomphodon is in Subzone A of the Cynognathus Assemblage Zone, that dates to the Late Olenekian.
 Microgomphodon continues into Subzone B of the CAZ, which dates to the Anisian.
-The youngest known specimen of Microgomphodon is the skull from Namibia, found in the upper part of the Omingonde Formation near its contact with the overlying Etjo Formation.
+The youngest specimen of Microgomphodon that is known is the skull from Namibia, found in the upper part of the Omingonde Formation near its contact with the overlying Etjo Formation.
 The specimen is not only the youngest of Microgomphodon but the youngest of any therocephalian, making Microgomphodon the latest-surviving member of the group.